T-GVC: Trajectory-Guided Generative Video Coding at Ultra-Low Bitrates: Experiments

 \subsection{Experimental setup}

 \paragraph{Dataset and metrics.} Following \cite{wan2025m3}, we select HEVC Class B, C \cite{bossen2010common} as well as UVG \cite{mercat2020uvg} and MCL-JCV \cite{wang2016mcl} as the test dataset to evaluate the rate-distortion (R-D) performance.
 All test videos are resized to $512 \times 320$ and consist of 96 frames with the original frame rate.
-For the calculation of rate-distortion metric, the compression rate is quantified in bits per pixel (bpp), while the distortion is measured using LPIPS \cite{zhang2018unreasonable} for perceptual quality and CLIP-SIM \cite{radford2021learning} for semantic similarity.
+For the calculation of R-D metric, the compression rate is quantified in bits per pixel (bpp), while the distortion is measured using LPIPS \cite{zhang2018unreasonable} for perceptual quality and CLIP-SIM \cite{radford2021learning} for semantic similarity.
 Lower LPIPS and higher CLIP-SIM at the same bitrate represent better coding performance.

-\paragraph{Implementation details.} We select the pre-trained DynamiCrafter \cite{xing2024dynamicrafter} video diffusion model as our inter-frame decoder.
-Alternative video generation models designed for open-domain image interpolation or morphing are also compatible with our framework.
+\paragraph{Implementation details.} We select the pre-trained DynamiCrafter \cite{xing2024dynamicrafter} video diffusion model as our inter-frame decoder due to its superior quality for open-domain image animation.
 We remove text prompts from the original model and solely utilize trajectories and keyframes to guide the generation of inter-frames.
 The number of DDIM denoising steps for each video and the classifier guide scale $s\left(t\right)$ are set to 10 and $30\cdot\sqrt{1-\alpha_t}$, respectively.
-For keyframe compression, we adopt MS-ILLM \cite{muckley2023improving} under 'quality 1' and 'quality 2' settings.
+For keyframe compression, we adopt MS-ILLM \cite{muckley2023improving} under `quality 1' and `quality 2' settings.
 In addition, given that the video resolution is downsampled to $64 \times 40$ by a factor of 8 after projected into latent space, the grid size for sparse motion sampling is configured as 64 to preserve structural consistency.
 All experiments are conducted on a single NVIDIA RTX 3090 GPU.